danuka-nalidu/Danuka-nalidu/README.md

 - 📫 How to reach me: **danukanalidu2002@gmail.com**

-- 🏆 I am passionate and enthusiastic about discovering new technologies, always eager to explore innovative tools and solutions
+- 🏆 My journey is fueled by curiosity, driven by a passion for innovation, and guided by a desire to learn something new every day

 - 🌍 Traveler 🎮 Gamer 🎥 Movie Enthusiast 🎧 Metalhead